-Psychological Injury Claims – How much compensation could I be entitled to?
+Psychological Injury Claims – How Much Compensation Could I Receive?

-If you have been involved in any type of accident, be it a car crash, an accident in the workplace, an incident involving medical negligence, or any other type of accident, damages cannot only be physical, but psychological as well.
-When you are making a personal injury claim, you cannot only claim for the physical pain and suffering you have been subject to, but you can also make a claim for the psychological impact as well.
+If you have been involved in any type of accident, be it a car crash, an accident at work, an incident involving medical negligence, or any other type of accident, damages cannot only be physical, but psychological as well.
+When you are making a personal injury claim, you cannot only claim for the physical pain and suffering you have been subject to, but you can also claim the psychological impact as well.

 Select a Section

 - Eligibility Criteria For A Psychological Injury Claim

 - Examples Of When You Could Make A Psychological Injury Claim

 - Psychological Damage – Do I Need Evidence In Order To Claim?

 - Claim For a Psychological Injury With No Win No Fee Solicitors

 If you are eligible to make a personal injury claim, you may be wondering, ‘How much compensation for psychological damge in the UK could I receive?’.

 Compensation payouts for personal injury claims are assessed on a case-by-case basis with the specific factors of each claim being taken into consideration.
 However, should your claim be successful, your mental health compensation payout will include general damages.